mrRachar/AElfi/README.md

  ```

 1. Download the latest release, and save it as the folder you want to build your web-app in.
 2. Edit `aelfi.conf` to your liking.
 You can change this later.
-When your finished, run `AElfi/build.py` from the project folder.
+When your finished, run `AElfi/build.py` from the project folder (on Windows, you need to run `python3 ...`).
 This will generate the appropriate .htaccess file
 3. Start writing you Python files!
 They should work with no extra work :smiley:!

 Simple as 1, 2, 3!